 When you are using HTML templates you should consider their design with images disabled.
 This is the best example we’ve seen recently, from 500px:

 Short of having a simple design that can be treated for situations where images are disabled you should definitely make use of ALT tags that are clear and descriptive.
 This can turn a completely useless HTML template into something that customers can at least grasp and, ideally, interact with.
-Here’s an example from XYZ:
+Here’s an example from Mr Porter:

 ALT tags are easy to add to your images, here’s an example of the HTML code you should use: